In the Wake of Hurricane Harvey: 6 Tips for Managing Your Business After a Natural Disaster

 Scenarios that impact an entire city or county can have a devastating impact on your savings as well.
 A local financial institution may be unable to dole out cash immediately after a tragedy.
 Securing money in multiple locations can help you access important funds in a pinch.

-In some cases, you may need to allow employees to work remotely for a while or put their work on hold until they can safely return to the office.
-You and your employees may still be taking care of personal issues from the disaster.
-Being flexible can help reduce stress so everyone can be more focused and productive while they get back to work.
+Remember: You and your employees may still be taking care of personal issues following the storm.
+Being flexible can help reduce stress, so everyone can be more focused and productive as they ease into work.